 If you're interested in a digital piano, here are the main features to look for:

 Full size/Standard size keys

 Some are already bundled with a stand and headphones, but you may find these for slightly cheaper if you wish to purchase the accessories separately, or already have them.
 You can customize your package on Amazon before you add to your cart.
-I’ve order these by price, starting at under $200 up to about $1,500.
+I’ve sorted these by price, starting at just under $200 up to about $1,500.

 If you'd prefer to visit a store and see a piano or keyboard in person first, I recommend visiting Keyboard Concepts in Fountain Valley.
 They have an excellent selection of both digital and acoustic pianos for almost every budget.

 Keyboard Concepts is located at: